 - On the basis of type of manufacturing, the market has been bifurcated into in-house and contract manufacturing.
 Currently, in-house manufacturing holds around three-fourth of the total share, representing the dominant segment.
 This method enables the manufacturers to monitor every step of the biosimilars’ production process and eliminates both shipping and delivery costs.

-- The market has also been segregated on the basis of indication as autoimmune diseases, oncology, diabetes, blood disorder, growth deficiency and female infertility.
-Amongst these, autoimmune diseases account for around a half of the global share.
+- The market has also been segregated on the basis of indication as autoimmune diseases, oncology, diabetes, blood disorder, growth deficiency, female infertility and others.

 - On examining the competitive landscape of the market, it has been found that the biosimilars industry is concentrated in nature.
 Some of the key players operative in the market are Sandoz International GmbH, Pfizer Inc., Teva Pharmaceutical Industries Limited, Celltrion Inc., Biocon Limited, Samsung Biologics, Amgen, Inc., Dr. Reddy's Laboratories Limited and Stada Arzneimittel Ag.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.